TheRandomLabs/RandomPatches/README.md

 that the game is modded.
 In addition, the following window properties can be configured:

 * Title
-  * Severable variables are provided:
+  * Several variables are provided:
     * `${mcversion}`: Minecraft version
     * `${activity}`: Current activity (not available in the simple or normal title)
     * `${username}`: Username